PiotrBa/Workshop2/README.md

 Fetches all users from the database.

 * Database Utility (DbUtil):
-Provides connection capabilities to the MySQL database.
+- Provides connection capabilities to the MySQL database.
 * Security:
-Passwords are securely hashed using the jBcrypt library before being stored or updated in the database.
+P- asswords are securely hashed using the jBcrypt library before being stored or updated in the database.

 * Technical Details:
-- Programming Language: Java
+- Programming Language: Java.
-- Database: MySQL
+- Database: MySQL.
 * External Libraries:
 - mysql-connector-j for MySQL JDBC driver.
 - jbcrypt for password hashing.

 Setup:
 Ensure you have the MySQL server running and the necessary database and tables created as required by the DAO class.
 Update the DB_URL_WORKSHOP, DB_USER, and DB_PASSWORD in the DbUtil class with your database details.